 Notice of Potential Liability Sample Clauses

 Notice of Potential Liability.
-Promptly after receipt by an indemnified Party hereunder of notice of any demand, claim or circumstances which, with or without the lapse of time, would give rise to the commencement (or threatened commencement) of any action, proceeding or investigation that may result in an indemnified liability, the indemnified Party shall give notice of the potential liability to the indemnifying Party.
-The notice shall (i) describe the potential liability in reasonable detail, (ii) indicate the amount (estimated, if necessary) of the loss that has been or may be suffered by the indemnified Party and (iii) include a statement as to the basis for the indemnification sought.
-Failure to provide notice in a timely manner shall not be deemed a waiver of the indemnified Party’s right to indemnification other than to the extent that such failure prejudices the defense of the action, proceeding or investigation by the indemnifying Party.
+Promptly after receipt by an indemnified party hereunder of notice of any demand, claim or circumstances which, with or without the lapse of time, would give rise to a claim or the commencement (or threatened commencement) of any action, proceeding or investigation that may result in an indemnified liability, the indemnified party shall give notice of the potential liability to the indemnifying party.
+The notice shall (a) describe the potential liability in reasonable detail, (b) indicate the amount (estimated, if necessary) of the loss that has been or may be suffered by the indemnified party and (c) include a statement as to the basis for the indemnification sought.
+Failure to provide notice in a timely manner shall not be deemed a waiver of the indemnified party’s right to indemnification except to the extent that such failure prejudices the defense of the claim by the indemnifying party.

 AutoNDA by SimpleDocs